freeCompilerCamp/freecompilercamp.github.io/_posts/2020-07-09-rose-ast-modification-part1.markdown

 double result2 = alpha * beta;
 ```

 before the last statement in `main()`.
 Because we know we are only interested in the `main()` function, we do not explicitly have to perform an AST traversal and can instead use `findMain()` as in line 16.
 From there, we can get the body of the `main()` function as in line 18-19.
+Note that we use the alternative method of using scope stack interfaces (i.e., `pushScopeStack` and `popScopeStack()`) instead of passing the scope to each builder function.

 Building these two expressions involves using various `buildXXX()` functions to build up the full expression.
 For example, on line 24 you can see we use the `buildMultiplyOp()` function to create the multiplication operator in the expression.
 This can be done in either a bottomup fashion (recommended), as in the case for our first expression, or a topdown fashion, as in the case for our second expression.
 Let's view lines 21-31, corresponding to a bottomup build: